LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Of course, Solomon Linda’s tune was NOT in the public domain.
 Lawsuits flew across the ocean.
 The American company that was earning millions in publishing royalties claimed that South African copyrights were not valid in the United States.

-Music experts have estimated that the song has earned more the $15 million dollars in royalties.
+Music experts have estimated that the song has earned more than $15 million in royalties.
 Solomon Linda saw none of it.

-In 2006, the estate and the Richmond Organization reached a final settlement with the Richmond Organization agreeing to place all future earning of the song into a trust.
+In 2006, the estate and the Richmond Organization reached a final settlement, with the Richmond Organization agreeing to place all future earnings of the song into a trust.

 Finally, the lion can sleep peacefully tonight.